Ban the Box

 The primary goal behind these measures is to prevent qualified, rehabilitated job applicants from being automatically excluded from consideration without the chance for an interview.
 Ban the box laws are also thought to reduce recidivism.

-A host of cities have "ban the box" measures that go beyond most state laws, including some that bar criminal history inquiries until after an interview has taken place or a conditional job offer has been extended.
+A host of cities have "ban the box" measures that go beyond most state laws, including several that bar criminal history inquiries until after an interview has taken place or a conditional job offer has been extended.
 Using XpertHR's various Tools and resources can help an employer stay abreast of this "ban the box" trend.